Carnation Logo

 The new logo’s key characteristics are clarity and precision.
 All its elements are graceful and charismatic, embodying brightness and harmony.
 The producer of quality dairy products aims to evoke positive and life-affirming emotions.

 The brand name is gentle, like May flowers.
 The beautiful carnations are detailed meticulously, with every part of the plant and its contours carefully drawn.
 In the new interpretation, the word “Nestlé” shines like never before, creating a powerful and unstoppable visual effect.
-The number of colors and their aspects is impressive, evoking associations with the excellent taste of the products.
+The number of colors and their aspects is impressive, evoking associations with the products’ excellent taste.

 Special attention is drawn to decorative touches, such as the green field next to the word “Nestlé,” the text in the lower right corner, and the carnation petals.